voxradar/m3inference/README.md

     - Download a profile image from a JSONL Twitter or User object.
     - This allows the download image process to not coupled with the `get_lang` process like in the `transform_jsonl_object` function.
     - Thus, to optimize performance, if you don't need to download image or use a language detector model, instead of using `transform_jsonl_object` or `transform_jsonl`, transform the JSONL object beforehand without using those functions, use `get_lang` on the `description` if you need to, then just use `infer` to infer the demographic attributes.

+- Add an alternative `transform_jsonl_object` function:
+    - I added an alternative `transform_jsonl_object` function that allows translating the description, using a language detector, and may return a better result.

 ## M3-Inference README.md